citizen2002/DB_devops_hw/README.md

 [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/ "Prometheus main") - for monitoring<br>
 [Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/ "Grafana main") - for monitoring<br>

-## Project deployment / installation
+## Project installation (skip this part if you have technologies already installed)
 ### Docker
 Docker will be first thing that we will be installing. <br>
 Open Linux terminal and copy/type following commands: <br>